Ludwig van Beethoven: Legacy

+Musical

+Alex Ross writes "He not only left his mark on all subsequent composers but also molded entire institutions.
+The professional orchestra arose, in large measure, as a vehicle for the incessant performance of Beethoven's symphonies.
+The art of conducting emerged in his wake.
+The modern piano bears the imprint of his demand for a more resonant and flexible instrument.
+Recording technology evolved with Beethoven in mind: the first commercial 33⅓ r.p.m.
+LP, in 1931, contained the Fifth Symphony, and the duration of first-generation compact disks was fixed at seventy-five minutes so that the Ninth Symphony could unfurl without interruption. ...
+More than anything, the mesmerizing intricacy of Beethoven's constructions—his way of building large structures from the obsessive development of curt motifs—that made the repertory culture of classical music possible."

+Beethoven was a key influence on the Romantic generation.
+Schonberg writes that "The Ninth Symphony was the Beethoven work that most influenced Berlioz and Wagner. ...
+To the Romantics, and many people today, the Ninth Symphony is something more than music.
+It is an ethos."
+Johannes Brahms's First Symphony quotes the "Ode to Joy" theme from the Ninth Symphony; Hans von Bülow dubbed it "Beethoven's Tenth".

+Beethoven's having written nine symphonies was the original source of the so-called curse of the ninth, a superstition that composers were doomed to die before they could complete a tenth symphony.

 Museums

-A bust of Beethoven, developed by Hugo Hagen in 1892 and now housed at the Library of Congress in Washington, D.C.

-There is a museum—the Beethoven House, in the place of his birth in Bonn.
+There is a museum, the Beethoven House, in the place of his birth in Bonn.
 Bonn has also hosted a musical festival, the Beethovenfest, since 1845.
 The festival was initially irregular but since 2007 has been organised annually.

 Two museums in Vienna are devoted to Beethoven.
 The Beethoven Museum in Probusgasse is where he wrote the Heiligenstadt Testament and the first sketches for the Eroica symphony.
-The Pasqualatihaus (Mölker Bastei 8) was his most enduring place of residence in Vienna, and is where he wrote the final versions of his Symphonies no. 5 and 6.
+The Pasqualatihaus (Mölker Bastei 8) was his most enduring place of residence in Vienna, and is where he wrote the final versions of his Symphonies Nos.
+5 and 6.

 The Ira F. Brilliant Center for Beethoven Studies, in the Dr. Martin Luther King Jr. Library, on the campus of San Jose State University, California, serves as a museum, research centre, and host of lectures and performances devoted solely to Beethoven's life and works.

 Sculptures

 The Beethoven Monument in Bonn was unveiled in August 1845, in honour of the 75th anniversary of Beethoven's birth.
-It was the first statue of a composer created in Germany, and the music festival that accompanied the unveiling was the impetus for the swift construction of the original Beethovenhalle in Bonn (it was designed and built within less than a month, on the urging of Franz Liszt).
+Both Robert Schumann's Fantasie in C and Felix Mendelssohn's Variations sérieuses were originally conceived as contributions to the fundraising effort.
+The Beethoven Monument was the first statue of a composer created in Germany, and the music festival that accompanied the unveiling was the impetus for the swift construction of the original Beethovenhalle in Bonn (it was designed and built within less than a month, on the urging of Franz Liszt).
 Vienna honoured Beethoven with a statue in 1880.